MRU-COMP1502-2023/instructions/assignment_1.md

 ## Grading
 The following items are prerequisite to having your project graded.
 Failure to satisfy any any of these points could result in a grade of zero.
-* Code must compile and run.
+* [ ] Code must compile and run.
 Include a jar file in your finished project.
-* Basic project structure follows starter code
+* [ ] Basic project structure follows starter code
-* Clearly marked document in repository outlines each team member's contribution
+* [ ] Clearly marked document in repository outlines each team member's contribution
-* Scheduled demo with instructor
+* [ ] Demo with instructor

 Projects that satisfy the above criteria will be graded according to the following rubric: